Making the Gospel Great Again

 He held them accountable for their rejection.
 They could have made a different choice.
 Christ says, “Ye would not.”
 He did not say, “You could not.”
 Verse thirty-eight showed the result of their wrong decision.
 Your house is left unto you desolate.

-What if God, willing to show His wrath, and to make His power known, endured with much long-suffering the vessels of wrath fitted to destruction, and that He might make known the riches of His glory on the vessels of mercy which He had afore prepared unto glory.
+Look there in Romans Chapter 9:21-22, “Hath not the potter power over the clay, of the same lump to make one vessel unto honor, and another unto dishonor?
+What if God, willing to show His wrath, and to make His power known, endured with much long-suffering the vessels of wrath fitted to destruction, and that He might make known the riches of His glory on the vessels of mercy which He had afore prepared unto glory”.

 Now, here is the error.
 God is the potter.
 We are the clay.
 God has the right to do with the clay whatever He desires.
 The decision is not ours.
 We have no say in the matter.
 We cannot judge God.
 So, whatever will be, will be.
 See there, God is the potter and we are the clay.
-So, the potter can do with the clay whatever he wants, but God says in His explanation, yes, He is the potter and, yes, we are the clay and He uses it as a great illustration there in Romans chapter nine, and He says that there are vessels of honor and vessels of dishonor.
-So, during our life, you and I, by the hand of God, are been shaped and molded.
+So, the potter can do with the clay whatever he wants, but God says in His explanation, yes, He is the potter and, yes, we are the clay, and He uses it as a great illustration there in Romans chapter 9, and He says that there are vessels of honor and vessels of dishonor.
+So, during our life, you and I, by the hand of God, are being shaped and molded.
 By your decisions you’re yielding to the Lord, and He’s shaping you.
 Or, if you rebelled against the Lord and He’s shaping you based upon how you yield to God.

 So, God says because He’s a God of love and grace and mercy, He’s also a God of wrath and anger.
 So, the vessels that hardened themselves against the will of God, God says these will be the vessels of dishonor, and those individuals who choose to yield themselves unto the hand of God, God’s going to shape and mold them into vessels of honor.

-So, whether you are a vessel of honor or a vessel of wrath is your choice by the decisions you make.
+So, whether you are a vessel of honor, or a vessel of wrath is your choice by the decisions you make.
 See, when you accept Christ as your Savior, you became a vessel of the Lord.
 You accepted His will.
 You become His child, and even as a child of God, is it possible that a child of God can harden themselves to the will of God?

 So, as a Christian, if you harden yourself to the will of God, stiff necked, hard-hearted, then God can use you as a vessel to show His wrath upon.
 He can chasten you.
 Discipline you.
-But, if you, as a child of God, will yield to the Lord and do what God wants you to do with your life, then God can use you to demonstrate His blessings upon and His grace upon.
+But, if you, as a child of God, will yield to the Lord and do what God wants you to do with your life, then God can use you to demonstrate His blessings upon.
 God can use you.

 You are a child of God.
 Can you live any way you please?
 Absolutely, but there’s consequences.
 You can’t live as you please and get away with it.
 You will reap what you sow.
 Your Heavenly Father, who loves you so much, He’s going to beat the tar out of you and maybe take you home before your time.

-Notice they could have come and they could have received eternal life.
+Notice they could have come, and they could have received eternal life.
 Wouldn’t you get that out of that verse?
 The reason you don’t have eternal life is because you won’t come to Me.
 It’s not that you can’t come, you would not.
 You would not believe.
 That’s what it says.

 Well, what do you believe?
-You have to believe what Christ did and what He said.
+You must believe what Christ did and what He said.
 Well, what did He do?
 He died on the cross and paid for my sins.
 Well, what do I have to do?
 Believe He did it for me.
 Well, there’s got to be more to it than that.